Prevent Healthcare Data Breaches: A 12-Step Guide

 Expressing discontent matters more than many security teams realize.
 Vocal complaints about the organization.
 Conflicts with management.
 Discussing grievances with coworkers.
 These behavioral shifts often precede malicious actions.

 Policy violations that seem minor can indicate larger problems.
 Repeatedly bypassing security controls.
 Refusing security training.
 Pushing back against access restrictions.
-Patterns of non-compliance correlate with insider threat risk.
+A pattern of non-compliance is worth paying attention to.

 Financial stress indicators appear in background checks and observable behavior.
 Sudden lifestyle changes.
 Unexplained spending.
 Gambling problems.
-Financial pressure is the primary motivation for 89% of malicious insider incidents.
+Financial pressure is the top motivation behind malicious insider incidents.

 Requesting access to data or systems outside their role without clear business need is a warning sign worth investigating.